Gateway to Devon's beautiful Axe Valley, this thriving market town is famous worldwide for Axminster carpets.

 Our winery shop sells our ciders, country wines, liqueurs and local products.
 Visitors are welcome...5.68 miles away

-Never mind the weather!
-Our trams run every day throughout the season.
-See wildlife and discover...5.74 miles away
+Our trams run every day during the season.
+See wildlife & discover Devon's secrets, learn about...5.74 miles away

 Holyford Woods is a beautiful woodland, nestled in a picturesque valley near Seaton.6.06 miles away